RayTracing/raytracing.github.io/README.md

 Getting the Book
 -----------------
-You can download the PDF version of the book from Eric Haine's [Real-Time Rendering] site.
-Alternatively, you can purchase a Kindle version of this series from [Amazon.com].
+The _Ray Tracing in One Weekend_ series of books are now available to the public for free in PDF form, along with the accompanying source code.
+Releases are available [directly from GitHub], or from Eric Haine's [Real-Time Rendering] site.
+Alternatively, you can purchase the Kindle version of this series from [Amazon.com].
 Half of the proceeds of these sales go to [Hack the Hood], a really neat organization.

 Overview
 ---------